Sports Injury Prevention

 Whatever sport you participate in, there are many actions that you can take to make sure that you are as safe as possible while you play.
 We encourage you to remain injury free at whatever level you play your sport.

 Amateur athletes of all ages participate in sports for exercise and enjoyment, while professional athletes play competitively.
 For all, sports can be physically demanding, requiring agility and flexibility.
-Some sports put a strain on your upper body, some on your lower body, while other sports impact the entire body as you play.
+Some sports put a strain on your upper body, some on your lower body, while other sports affect the entire body as you play.
 As a result, players of all levels are at risk for injuries.

 Sports Injury Prevention Tips